The Texas

 • Why didn't they originally build this stretch of Loop 1604 with more than two lanes each way?

-The current Loop 1604 between I‑10 and I‑35 was planned more than 40 years ago to upgrade the original two-lane farm road there at that time to the four-lane freeway that's there today — quadrupling the number of lanes.
+The first Loop 1604 freeway sections between I‑10 and I‑35 were planned more than 40 years ago to upgrade the original two-lane farm road to a four-lane freeway.
 Loop 1604 between Bandera Rd. and I‑10 was planned around 1990 and also was a similar upgrade from the existing two-lane farm road.
+In both cases, this was a massive improvement — more than quadrupling the capacity of the corridor — that was expected to handle anticipated traffic for the 20 year planning timeline.

 • Why haven't they added more lanes to Loop 1604 North before now?
 Don't they know how bad the traffic is?

 Of course they've known how bad the traffic is, and plans had been in the works to expand Loop 1604 from Bandera Rd. to I‑35 for two decades.
-However, such an expansion is a very expensive project, with estimated costs approaching $1 billion.
+However, such an expansion is a very expensive project, now expected to cost over $1 billion.
 Due to substantial funding shortages that began in the early 2000s, TxDOT was required to incorporate tolling to pay for mega projects like this.
 With local opposition to tolling and the melodrama over a similar plan on US 281 that delayed that project for over a decade, the plan for 1604 had to be reworked several times.
-Additionally, because of the project's location over the Edwards Aquifer Recharge Zone, an extensive and lengthy environmental study was undertaken.
+Additionally, because of the project's location over the Edwards Aquifer Recharge Zone, an extensive and lengthy environmental study was required.
 When new funding mechanisms became available and the toll component was removed from the project, the project had to be redesigned yet one more time.
 All of those delays added-up.

 Project history